unknown321/steamlink-makefiles/README.md

 # steamlink-makefiles

-Makefiles for building utilites for steamlink
+Makefiles for building utilites for steamlink.

+You can also get compiled binaries from http://packages.debian.org for `armhf` arch if you are feeling lazy.

 # howto